-Loren Marks of BYU is Co-Director (with Dr. David Dollahite) of the American Families of Faith Project that includes 200 Christian, Jewish, and Muslim families from all eight regions of the United States.
-Findings from this ongoing project have resulted in over 50 scholarly articles/chapters and two in progress books.
+Loren Marks is Co-Director (with Dr. David Dollahite) of the American Families of Faith Project in which more than 250 Christian, Jewish, and Muslim families from all eight regions of the United States have been interviewed.
+Findings from this ongoing project have resulted in over 100 articles in scholarly journals and three books.

 From 2009-2015, Dr. Marks held the Kathryn Norwood and Claude Fussell Alumni Professorship at Louisiana State University where he was honored with college-level teaching awards in 2005, 2009, and 2013.
 Twice, in 2011 and in 2014, LSU nominated him for a National (Carnegie) CASE Professor of the Year Award.